ramit-mitra/url-shortener/README.md

 ## Maintenance and LTS

 I built this project as a `hobby project`.

-The code is not ideal and rather rushed.
-My intension was to try out `BunJS` and build something as my way to dip my feet in the water.
-I feel the project is pretty `stable-ish`.
-I will probably not invest too much time into this project or at implementing bugfixes, and/or performance improvements.
+While the initial implementation prioritizes functionality over optimization, it provides a solid foundation for further development.
+Due to the project's exploratory nature (wanted to try out `bunjs` and so built this), ongoing maintenance and feature enhancements are unlikely at this time.
+I think the project is pretty `stable-ish`.